mesocentrefc/trace2sing/README.md

 # trace2sing
-Trace program execution and create [Singularity](http://singularity.lbl.gov) container for reproducible execution
+It traces programs execution and create [Singularity](http://singularity.lbl.gov) containers for reproducible execution.

 ## How it works
-trace2sing execute a command in order to trace it with strace, it will copy files needed by command to create a [Singularity](http://singularity.lbl.gov) container for further execution on another system with same architecture.
+It can trace any program to generate a **minimal** Singularity container embedded in a resulting binary named singrun.sh. trace2sing doesn't require root privileges nor Singularity installation for container generation.
+On the other hand, the system executing singrun.sh will require Singularity installation.

 ## Demo
 [![asciicast](https://asciinema.org/a/90fve3i9t0ossj06a8tptajzw.png)](https://asciinema.org/a/90fve3i9t0ossj06a8tptajzw)

 ## Requirements
-trace2sing is design to be portable and require the following packages:
+trace2sing need the following packages:
- * strace
+ * strace (version >= 4.7)
- * GNU awk (installed by default on many distributions)
+ * perl (installed by default on many distributions)
  * coreutils (installed by default on many distributions)
  * binutils (installed by default on many distributions)

-It was tested on:
+It was tested with following distributions (should work on all architecture supported by strace):
- * CentOS 6, 7 (yum install strace)
+ * CentOS 6.7, CentOS 7 (yum install strace)
  * Ubuntu 14.04, 16.04, 17.04 (apt-get install strace)
- * Alpine Linux 3.2 and edge (apk add strace gawk)
+ * Alpine Linux 3.2 and edge (apk add strace perl)

-The system which execute singrun.sh must have Singularity installed.

 ## Limitations
  * Same as Singularity
- * Generated containers need Singularity >= 2.2 with a linux kernel >= 3.5
+ * Generated containers need Singularity >= 2.2 with a linux kernel >= 3.5 for execution
  * Generated containers are compatible with systems based on same CPU architecture
  * Don't use input files or binaries located in /tmp directory, they will be overriden by /tmp system partition where they are executed